MarcoFidelVasquezRivera/portuguese-grade-classification/README.md

 The objective variable for classification is the 3rd grade of an student.
 It ranges between 0 and 20, and the prediction done by the decision tree represents an interval that ranges from 0 to 10, with the following values from the 3rd grade:

 Interval  |  Grade

 1         |   0-1

 2         |   2-3

 3         |   4-5

 4         |   6-7

 5         |   8-9

 6         |   10-11

 7         |   12-13

 8         |   14-15

 9         |   16-17

 10        |   18-19

 11        |   20

 ![image](https://user-images.githubusercontent.com/54719974/118566880-52cbb480-b73a-11eb-9208-57856405fa16.png)

 The Tree Graph tab allows graphic visualization of the decision tree built in the Decision Tree tab.
-The numbers found on the leaf nodes corresponds to the grade predicted by that leaf.
+The numbers found on the leaf nodes corresponds to the grade interval predicted by that leaf.
+For generation, DOUBLE CLICK the canvas.

 ![image](https://user-images.githubusercontent.com/54719974/118567440-6af00380-b73b-11eb-93ab-6fd2c9d7dfb8.png)